-With hundreds of options available, it can be hard to choose.
+It can be hard to choose the right cross-border payments hub to process your funds.
+After all, there's no such thing as the perfect partner.
 Big names may seem like the obvious option (if your budget allows), but their services may be costly and may not match your needs entirely.
 Smaller names are usually more flexible, but they may lack the infrastructure and network of bigger players.
 Below are 5 points to help you decide.

 - Never skimp on security.
 Even if it means paying more for added safety features, you can never be too careful when managing fraud risks (read our article on cybersecurity here).